hendritjipto/benchmarksqlmongo/readme.md

-# BenchmarkSQL for MongoDB
+# BenchmarkSQL for MongoDB 8.0

-A Node.js implementation of BenchmarkSQL adapted for MongoDB performance testing.
+Benchmark for MongoDB 8.0 and SQL Express 2022 for specific operation of SUM vs $group of 30.000 data.
+The code will summarise the totalDuration fields and column

 ## Overview

-BenchmarkSQL is a tool for fair measurement of database performance.
-This version is specifically customized to work with MongoDB, allowing you to benchmark MongoDB's performance under various workloads.
+This is node js code that would run 100 times benchmark to get the execution times and map the graph in two image format line chart and pie chart

 ## Prerequisites